Breast pumps can provide a healthy alternative means for breastfeeding your baby. But you need to understand what’s obtainable out there.

 - Store the milk safely after you pump.

-In conclusion, the final decision lies with you.
+The final decision lies with you.
 Make sure you consider all the factors such as cost, as well as the pros and cons of different types of breast pumps listed above, and if you get a model that works best for you, or meets your unique needs, take it.